Rose, Cpl. Willard

 At the same time, the Japanese lived in solid buildings where the stoves always were kept burning and they slept under heavy comforters.
 The POWs did not have winter clothing and wore flimsy shoes, but the Japanese had heavy winter clothing and shoes.
 In addition, there were 360 Red Cross shoes held in a warehouse that could have been issued to the POWs but weren’t because the camp commandant stated they would be issued when the POWs went home.

-Meals consisted mainly of barley and rice – with the ratio of 8 parts barley to 2 parts rice – and a soup made from mountain greens.
+Meals consisted mainly of barley and rice – with a ratio of 8 parts barley to 2 parts rice – and a soup made from mountain greens.
 Once in a while, the POWs received beans or vegetables.
 Very seldom did they receive meat or fish, but when they did, they boiled it until it could be eaten.
 When they did, it was often the stomachs of cattle that had been slaughtered at local butchers.
 Each POW received between 400 to 500 grams.
 The POWs in the sickbay had their rations cut by one-third.
-The camp commandant sent the official menu to Tokyo Headquarters that made it look like the POWs were well fed.
+The camp commandant sent the official menu to Tokyo Headquarters which made it look like the POWs were well fed.
 The Japanese ate polished rice, soybean cakes, fish, meat, and fresh fruits.

 There was one American and one British doctor in the camp who cared for the POWs.
 There was very little medicine to give the sick, and if they used it, they gave it to the sickest POWs.
 POWs who needed surgery were taken to the company hospital.

 The POWs got their water from a well next to the Tenryu River a few feet from where the sewer system from the town of Matsushima entered the river.
 The POWs had to carry the water to the camp in buckets.
 The only way they were able to drink it was to boil it in a small boiler that held up to 15 gallons.
 There was a small washboard with twelve spigots for washing clothes and dishes.
 There were two wooden buildings that served as the camp latrines which could be used by 30 men at a time.
 The waste had to be removed from them in buckets since there was no drainage and resulting in flies being everywhere in the camp.
-For bathing, the POWs had a 6-foot by 6-foot by 4-foot deep tub that was filled once every ten days.
+For bathing, the POWs had a 6-foot long by 6-foot wide by 4-foot deep tub that was filled once every ten days.

 The Red Cross sent clothing to the camp and there was more than enough for every POW, but adequate clothing was never issued to the POWs.
-Many of the POWs worked wearing straw shoes or barefooted.
+Many of the POWs worked wearing straw shoes or barefoot.
 To repair their clothes, the Japanese issued scraps of cloth to the POWs.
-From 1944 to 1945, eight POWs both British and American died in the camp.

 The punishment given to the POWs was severe.
 The POWs were called out of their barracks for no reason and severely beaten for being uncovered while sleeping or for smoking while not near a tin can.
 The POWs were taken out of their barracks and made to stand at attention for no reason.
+When two POWs were accused of stealing from the camp kitchen, they were stripped of clothing and tied to a ladder.
+All the other POWs in the camp had to march past them and hit them with sticks.
+When a British POW stole an onion, all the POWs formed into four ranks and were slapped in their faces.

 As air raids increased the POWs dug an air raid shelter that could hold 200 men.
 There was also a potato cellar that was used as a shelter.
 Many of the POWs believed the shelters were nothing more than graves.

-It appears the camp commandant told the POWs that the war was over and the guards turned their guns over to the POWs on September 4th.
+It appears the camp commandant told the POWs that the war was over and the guards turned their guns over to the POWs on September 4.
 The camp CO and guards formed ranks and marched to the local train station and rode a train and reported to American troops at Toyohashi.
 The POWs in the camp were liberated on September 4, 1945, and taken to Hamamatsu, Japan, where after being deloused and having their clothes burned, they boarded the U.S.S.
-Rescue, a hospital ship, and given physicals.
+Rescue, a hospital ship, and were given physicals.
 According to records kept on the ship, he remained on the ship for medical treatment and was taken to Yokohama, Japan.
 From there, the POWs were driven to an airfield south of Tokyo and flown to Okinawa and later they were returned to the Philippines.
 During this time he was promoted to Sergeant.

 Sgt.
-WillardRose returned to the United States on the U.S.S.
+Willard Rose returned to the United States on the U.S.S.
 Joseph T. Dyckman which sailed from Manila.
 After a stop in Hawaii, it arrived at San Francisco, California, nearly four years to the date that he had left the port for the Philippines.
 He was sent to Letterman General Hospital for additional medical treatment before being transferred to a hospital closer to his home.
 He was discharged from the Army on July 6, 1946.

 dragon